Making our voices heard in Washington, D.C.

 The delegation will “Hit the Hill,” with scheduled congressional appointments.

-Tentatively scheduled meeting with Illinois Senators Dick Durbin and Congresswoman Tammy Duckworth.
+Tentatively scheduled meeting with Illinois Senators Dick Durbin and Senator Tammy Duckworth.

 National Library Legislative Day 2017 Accommodations